natoriamilligan/app-deployment/steps.md

 ## What I Learned
 - How to use Route 53 DNS service for an existing domain
 - How to create alias records in Route 53 to access AWS resources
-- How to create an SSL certificate with AWS Certificate Manager and attach it to a CloudFront Distribution
+- How to create an SSL certificate with AWS Certificate Manager and attach it to a CloudFront Distribution/ALB
 - How to create cache invalidations
 - AWS ECR and how to push an image via the CLI
 - ECS service deployment rollbacks use the image digest saved in a container and not the latest image created
 - How to add secrets and variables to Github repository
 - How to automate deployment with Github Actions
+- How to set up ALB health checks for an app
+- How to use CloudWatch to debug my ECS tasks
+- How to set up secure security groups
+- How to create secrets in AWS Secrets Manager